-The widespread adoption of Asana at Flatbook has made it easy for us to support bug reporting and feature requests.
+The widespread adoption of Asana at Sonder has made it easy for us to support bug reporting and feature requests.
 Once again, we begin with a project, called Tech Requests, Ideas and Bugs.
-(In fact, all teams at Flatbook have their own Requests and Ideas project).
+(In fact, all teams at Sonder have their own Requests and Ideas project).
 Anyone in the company can add a task to this project.
 We train stakeholders to write in story form and when to escalate bugs that need urgent attention.
 Urgent issues get fixed immediately or are triaged and added to the sprint.
 Less urgent bugs and all feature requests are triaged every two weeks or so and added to a sprint, the general backlog, a feature-specific backlog or an engineering backlog for refactoring and infrastructure issues.
 All bugs are tracked with a special tag so we can keep track of how many bugs we are fixing per sprint.

 Asana’s system of task following and inbox updates has helped us ensure that bug fixing and feature development remain highly transparent.
 Stakeholders who have reported a bug or requested a feature receive updates in their Asana inbox as the request moves through the triage, backlog, sprint planning, and development phase.
 This steady stream of passive communication keeps stakeholders aware (if not always happy) and cuts down significantly on the need for proactive communication by PMs.

 Here’s what our Requests and Ideas project looks like: